CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 For data creation tool, please open Record Collect scene from [Scenes](VR-Caps-Unity/Assets/Scenes).

-This will open a scene where there is one of our GI system models is already placed and a capsule with a camera and a light source is attached on it.
+This will open a scene where there is one of our GI system models is already placed and a capsule with a mono camera and a light source is attached on it.
 <p align="center">
   <img src="img/Record-Scene.png">
 </p>